UDT-ITF/website/source/api/index.md

 characters (codepoints of [Unicode class "Space Separator"](https://unicodeplus.com/category/Zs)) _MUST_ be counted as a single character.

 In ITF all counting _MUST_ be "1"-based, so the first page of a book is page 1.

-If a fragment parameter is omitted then an ITF server _MUST_ treat it as having the value 1, which may result in an error.
+> DISCUSSION POINT: Are these reasonable restrictions/simplifications?

 ##### 2.4.3.1 Char Mode Fragments